Chris Whitaker: Rugby career

 Whitaker joined Super Rugby side the NSW Waratahs in 1997, and gained his first Australian cap the next year.
 He played a total of 31 games for Australia and scored 10 points.
 Whitaker left the Waratahs in 2006, and joined Leinster Rugby in Ireland.
 He won the Celtic League in 2008 with Leinster before winning the Heineken Cup as vice-captain with the side in May, 2009.
 The final was, in fact, his last professional game before retirement.

 Coaching

 Whitaker began his coaching career as an assistant with Leinster before moving to France with his wife and three daughters in 2012 to become the defence coach under Michael Cheika for Stade Français, where he remained for two seasons.

 He joined Pro D2 club RC Narbonne as assistant coach under Justin Harrison in 2013.
 Whitaker was signed to coach Montauban in 2016.
 After a two-year stint there he left the co-head coach role at Montauban and returned to Australia.

 Whitaker took on the backs coaching role under Daryl Gibson at the Waratahs ahead of the 2019 Super Rugby season.
 He was also appointed head coach of the Sydney Rays for the 2018 NRC season.

 Whitaker was appointed as NSW Waratahs interim head coach alongside Jason Gilmore on 28 March 2021 after the sacking of head coach Rob Penney.

+Personal life

+Whitaker is the uncle of Australian rugby union player Amelia Whitaker.